Skip to main content

 The tabs will be explained not based on the order they are shown in the software, but based on the logical order of the information contained on each tab and the importance of the tabs.

-The panel scope library tab contains a collection of all scopes that are used in the graphs.
+The data set scope library tab contains a collection of all scopes that are used in the graphs.
 By default it is populated with the three most commonly used scopes:

 • runs